Farley Center for Entrepreneurship

 ENTREP 330-1 Startup Accounting and Finance (1 Unit)

 This course meets a core requirement for the Farley undergraduate minor in entrepreneurship.
-It can also count toward the Farley graduate minor in entrepreneurship.
-The goal of the course is to teach students how to manage the finances of small and early-stage businesses using accounting software.
-Students also learn foundational accounting principles and work in teams on projects driven by case studies.
+This course teaches students foundational accounting principles and how to manage the finances of small and early-stage businesses.
+Students will work in teams on projects driven by case studies and will immediately be able to apply their learnings to their own startup projects.

 ENTREP 331-0 Entrepreneurial Sales and Marketing (1 Unit)